angristan/docker-hastebin/README.md

 [Hastebin](https://github.com/seejohnrun/haste-server) is an open-source pastebin software written in node.js.

-This image is automatically built by and pushed to the [Docker Hub](https://hub.docker.com/r/angristan/hastebin/).
+This image is automatically built by [GitLab CI](https://gitlab.com/angristan/docker-hastebin/pipelines) and pushed to the [Docker Hub](https://hub.docker.com/r/angristan/hastebin/).

+Besides manual updates, the image is automatically rebuilt every week to make sure all softwares in the image are up-to-date.

 ## Features